High-energy neutrinos and gamma rays from winds and tori in active galactic nuclei: Additional caveats

-On the other hand, rather than circulating flows inducing an ensemble of shocks and DSA, it is possible that the actual flow in failed winds is closer to turbulence.
+Our formulation is based on the assumption that the circulating flows in the inner regions of failed line-driven winds induces an ensemble of shocks and DSA of protons.
+However, it is possible that the actual flow in failed winds is closer to turbulence.
 If so, particle acceleration may still occur via mechanisms such as stochastic acceleration or magnetic reconnection, as envisaged in some corona models \cite{Murase20, Kheirandish21}.
 The resulting neutrino spectrum would then depend on the properties of the relevant turbulence, which is quite uncertain.

-As an alternative to line-driven mechanisms, AGN winds may form primarily by magnetohydrodynamic processes \cite{Blandford82, Fukumura17, Kazanas19}.
-Then $v \sim v_{\rm esc}$ is expected for the terminal velocity of each streamline originating from the disk at different radii.
-For dissipation of $L_w$ and particle acceleration to occur at $R \lesssim 100 R_s$, some extrinsic process is required, e.g. interaction with ambient BLR clouds \cite{Moriya17, Inoue22}.
+As an alternative to line-driven mechanisms, AGN winds may form primarily by magnetohydrodynamic processes \cite{Blandford82, Fukumura17, Kazanas19}, in which case more coherent outflows may be expected compared to failed, line-driven winds.
+For dissipation of the wind kinetic energy and particle acceleration to occur at $R \lesssim 100 R_s$, some extrinsic process is required, e.g. interaction with ambient BLR clouds \cite{Moriya17, Inoue22}.
 In this case, it is not obvious whether shocks can result with the properties required for our model.

 Similar considerations apply to the jet known to exist in NGC 1068, extending to $R \sim$ 0.8 kpc and aligned with the NLR outflow \cite{Wilson87, Gallimore96_radio2}, with estimated velocity $v_j \sim 0.04 c$ \cite{Roy00} and power $L_j \sim 2 \times 10^{43} {\rm \, erg/s}$ \cite{GarciaBurillo14}, much smaller and weaker than the jets of radio-loud AGN \cite{Blandford19}.
 In principle, protons may be accelerated therein \cite{Alvarez04, Peer09}, but it is unclear if the conditions discussed above can be met.